This week's best current accounts

 Interest rates on savings accounts are so low that more people are turning to their current accounts to grow their savings.

-If you keep your balance in credit they can deliver bumper returns, but some heavily penalise overdrawn customers, so if you frequently have a low balance it’s better to opt for an account that offers cheaper agreed borrowing.
+If you keep your balance in credit they can deliver healthy returns, but can prove expensive if you dip into the red, so if you frequently have a low balance it’s better to opt for an account that offers cheaper agreed borrowing.

 Many others offer attractive up-front offers to tempt you into switching.
 There’s normally a couple hoops to jump through, but if it’s very easy to do through the Current Account Switching Service, and returns can be lucrative.